vonnieda/dimple/README.md

 ## Ethical
 - Uses only public and authorized sources of data and music.
 - Attribution is captured and displayed with all relevant data.
-- Supports artists by givers users access to artist preferred streaming and purchasing options.
+- Supports artists by givers users access to artist preferred downloads, streaming, and merch.
-- Respects caching and rate limits where required or requested.
+- Respects caching and rate limits wherever requested.
 - TBD% of revenue goes to MetaBrainz, Wikimedia, and other public resources.

 ## Fast